Do you need to restore WordPress from a backup file?

 There are different ways to create backups for your WordPress site.
 The best way to create a backup is by using a WordPress backup plugin.

-A lot of WordPress users don’t backup their entire websites.
-Instead, they only backup their WordPress theme, uploads directory, and their WordPress database.
+A lot of WordPress users don’t back up their entire websites.
+Instead, they only back up their WordPress theme, uploads directory, and their WordPress database.
 This reduces their backup size but increases the steps needed to restore the site.

 No matter how you create your backup, the basic steps are the same.

-- Restoring WordPress using UpdraftPlus Backup
+- Restoring WordPress Using Duplicator Pro

-- Restoring WordPress from BackupBuddy Backup File
+- Restoring WordPress From BackupBuddy Backup File

-- Restoring WordPress Database from Backup using phpMyAdmin
+- Restoring WordPress Database From Backup Using phpMyAdmin

-- Restoring WordPress Database Backup using cPanel
+- Restoring WordPress Database Backup Using cPanel

-- Manually Restoring WordPress Files using FTP
+- Manually Restoring WordPress Files Using FTP

 - Troubleshooting WordPress Backup Restore Issues

-- Things to Do After Restoring your WordPress Site
+- Things to Do After Restoring Your WordPress Site

 Note: This guide is about restoring a WordPress site from a backup.
 If you are trying to move your website to a new domain, then you should check out our guide on moving WordPress to a new domain without losing SEO.